 KCH&S: What types of trees work best for backyard pool design in this particular climate?

 HERMES: Small ornamental evergreen trees work well, such as the Blue Atlas Cedar, upright Juniper, or Globe Blue Spruce.
 It is also important to take into consideration the size and stature of plant material.
 Try to avoid using plants that will grow too large over time.
-You should take into consideration the mature height of the plant, because if it’s five or six feet tall now, it may grow to 20 feet and become a problem.
+You should take into consideration the mature height of the plant, because if it’s five or six feet tall now, it may grow to 20 feet and become a problem and require Kansas City tree care service.
 Additionally, it is a good idea to add a bit of evergreen, as that will provide the space some focus and color in the winter months.
 You should also use plants that are somewhat tolerant to chlorine, and a lot of the native plants and grasses tend to hold up to that fairly well.

 KCH&S: Important question: Rock or mulch?